telerik/xamarin-forms-docs/nativecontrols/android/scrollview/scrollview-overview.md

 ---
 title: Overview
-page_title: RadScrollView Overview  | Telerik UI for Android Documentation
+page_title: RadScrollView Overview  | Telerik UI for Xamarin.Android Documentation
 description: An overview page of RadScrollView for Android.
 This article explains the most important things you need to know before using RadScrollView.
 slug: android-scrollview-overview
 tags: radscrollview, scrollview, overview